 Saves the current state of the program to the file File.
-The result is a resource archive containing a saved state that expresses all Prolog data from the running program and all user-defined resources.
+The result is a resource archive File containing expresses all Prolog data from the running program, all user-defined resources (see resource/2 and open_resource/2) and optionally all shared objects/DLLs required by the program for the current architecture.
 Depending on the stand_alone option, the resource is headed by the emulator, a Unix shell script or nothing.
 Options is a list of additional options: